lorserker/ben/README.md

 ```

 After each board, it's possible to go through the play using the web UI.

+You can send a PBN-file as parameter, when starting the game.

 To make the engine play against other bots: